-Communications to the agent need to ensure the tone in the message that the non-renewal of the appointment is an administrative clean-up effort and that it does NOT impact their ability to write business.
+Communication with the agent should send a clear message that non-renewal of the appointment is an administrative clean-up effort and does NOT impact their ability to write business.
 Under JIT, if business is received and there is a need for the appointment, one will be added immediately.